Mafia: The Old Country: Plot

-As the tensions between the Torrisi and Spadaro families continue, Enzo is sent to investigate a strike at Fontanella's foundry supposedly led by Vincenzo Lorenzetti, a friend of the Torrisi family.
-Enzo discovers Lorenzetti is in debt to Spadaro and finds Lorenzetti beaten to death.
+In 1907, as the tensions between the Torrisi and Spadaro families continue, Enzo is sent to investigate a money-demanding-strike at Fontanella's foundry supposedly led by Vincenzo Lorenzetti, a friend of Torrisi.
+Enzo discovers Lorenzetti was forced to start the protest due to being in debt to Spadaro and finds Lorenzetti beaten to death.
 Enzo is caught in an ambush by Il Merlo and barely escapes.
 Tino deduces the strike was a ruse to draw the Torrisi’s out.
-Both him and Torrisi declare Fontenella is financially ruined and war with the Spadaro family is inevitable.
+Both him and Torrisi declare Fontanella is financially ruined and war with Spadaro is inevitable.
 Later, the Torrisi family is attacked by Il Merlo during San Celeste’s holy festival, where Luca's infant son is getting baptized.
-Enzo, Cesare and Luca pursue Il Merlo in retaliation, with Luca delivering the fatal shot.
+Enzo, Cesare and Luca pursue Il Merlo, with Luca delivering the fatal shot.

-By 1907, following the chaos and carnage brought on by recent events, Isabella confesses Enzo her desire to leave the family behind and move to America with Enzo, who is conflicted between his love for her and his loyalty to Torrisi.
+Following the chaos and carnage brought on by the Torrisi-Spadaro war, Isabella confesses her desire to leave the family behind and move to America with Enzo, who is conflicted between his love for her and his loyalty to Torrisi.
 Meanwhile, Torrisi is pushed into peace talks with Spadaro by Galante and Fontanella.
 During the negotiations, Fontanella reveals his intentions to sell his assets, including Torrisi's vineyard, to Spadaro.
-Torrisi refuses to accept these one-sided terms, and the family is ambushed by Spadaro's men, resulting in the deaths of Galante and Luca.
-In retaliation, Torrisi sends Enzo to Palermo to assassinate both Fontanella and Spadaro at the Teatro Massimo with assistance from Father Saverio Clemente (Piotr Michael), another Torrisi associate.
+Torrisi refuses to accept these one-sided terms, and the family is ambushed by Spadaro's men, resulting in the deaths of Don Galante and Luca.
+In retaliation, Torrisi sends Enzo to Palermo to assassinate both Fontanella and Spadaro, with assistance from fellow associate Father Clemente (Piotr Michael).
 Enzo is successful in his mission, allowing the Torrisi family to seize Spadaro's holdings, including the mine, which is bequeathed to Enzo as a reward for his service.
-However, Enzo is disgusted at the arrangement as he is forced to be as ruthless as Il Merlo in running the mine.
+However, Enzo is disgusted at the idea of returning to the mine he once was a slave in.
 In addition, Torrisi is growing mad with power as he starts purging anyone who he suspects was loyal to Spadaro.